Spartans vs. Trojans: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

+- Michigan State's 28 games this season have gone over this contest's total of 137.5 points 14 times.

+- Michigan State has an average total of 137.6 in its outings this year, 0.1 more points than this matchup's over/under.

-- So far this season, the Spartans have compiled a 14-14-0 record against the spread.
+- The Spartans have a 14-14-0 record against the spread this season.

+- Michigan State has been the favorite in 18 games this season and won 14 (77.8%) of those contests.

 Michigan State vs. USC Over/Under Stats